LIEGE CAR CLUB

 (Annual subscription is currently £20.00 p.a. payable in January)

-The forum is open to all club members and provides a great source of information about the Liege.
+The forum is kept open to paid up club members only and provides the best source of technical information about the Liege.
+To join us please contact the club via the above email address.

 The club aims to hold 2 or 3 social events in the year, which usually take place over a weekend and usually include a social gathering, an evening meal, followed by a scenic “drive out” on the Sunday.